Fractional Sobolev isometric immersions of planar domains: Introduction

 \subsection{Main Results}

-Our main result is complementary to Theorem~II in Pakzad \cite{P04}, which is the case $s=1$ of our \Cref{thm-develop} and to the recent work by De Lellis--Pakzad \cite[Theorem 1]{DLP20}, for $u \in C^{1,\frac{2}{3}+\eps}(\Omega,\R^3)$.
+Our first result is complementary to Theorem~II in Pakzad \cite{P04}, which is the case $s=1$ of our \Cref{thm-develop}, and to the recent work for $u \in c^{1,\frac 23} (\Omega,\R^3) \supset C^{1,\frac{2}{3}+\eps}(\Omega,\R^3)$ by De Lellis--Pakzad \cite[Theorem 1]{DLP20}.
 Following \cite[Definition~1]{DLP20}, we say a $C^1$ mapping $u$ of a two dimensional domain $\Omega$ is developable if given any point $x\in \Omega$, $u$ is either affine around $x$, or its Jacobian derivative $\nabla u$ is constant along the connected component of the intersection of a line passing through $x$ with $\Omega$.
 See also \cite[Section 2]{DLP20} for equivalent conditions.
-We refer to Section~\ref{frac} for definitions regarding fractional Sobolev spaces and other notations.
+We refer to Section~\ref{frac-not} for definitions and notations regarding fractional Sobolev spaces.